JamesDLD/terraform/Best-Practice/BestPractice-3/README.md

 Best Practice 3
 ------------
-Implicit dependencies should be used whenever possible, see [this article](https://www.terraform.io/intro/getting-started/dependencies.html) from terraform.io website for more information.
+Implicit dependencies should be used whenever possible (see [this article](https://www.terraform.io/intro/getting-started/dependencies.html) from terraform.io website for more information).
 In this article we will perform the following action with *implicit* dependencies and with *explicit* dependencies :
 1. Create 1 load balancer
-2. Create 2 network interfaces linked as backend of this load balancer
+2. Create 2 network interfaces and link them to a load balancer

 ### Prerequisite